Exabel/api/exabel/api/data/doc/signals.rst

 Signals
 =======

 A `signal` is a type of time series, such as `price` or `revenue`.
-A signal is connected to exactly one entity type.
-For example, a `trade price` signal would be connected to listings, `revenue` would be connected to companies and `traffic numbers` might be connected to web domains.
+A signal is used to create a time series for that signal connected to an entity.

 There are no signals in the global namespace.
-Customers can create signals in their own namespace, connected to any entity type.
+Customers can create signals in their own namespace.

 The purpose of signals is to identify kinds of time series.
-When you have created a signal for a certain entity type, you can upload one time series for that signal for any entity with that entity type.
+When you have created a signal, you can upload one time series for that signal for any entity.

 The collection id for signals is ``signals``.